yixinliu233/G-OOD-D/README.md

 ### Computing Infrastructures

 We conduct the experiments on a Linux server with an Intel Xeon Gold 6226R CPU and two Tesla V100S GPUs.
-We implement \ourmethod with PyTorch 1.11.0 and Pytorch Geometric 2.0.4.
+We implement our method with PyTorch 1.11.0 and Pytorch Geometric 2.0.4.